 - How can I write for The 18th-Century Common?

 - Respond to our latest Call for Papers

 - Become a Collection Curator.
 Collection Curators draw on their existing scholarly networks to solicit Features or Gazette contributions from scholars on a specific topic of interest to the Collection Curator, and these contributions will be gathered together as a Collection.
 The Editors of The 18th-Century Common assist Collection Curators in preparing contributions for posting.
 See Martha Bowden’s Collection on Historical Fiction Set in the 18th Century as an example.
 If you are interested in becoming a Collection Curator, get in touch at [email protected].

-You can read more about Getting Involved in the 18th-Century Common and about Rebekah Mitsein’s experience writing about her dissertation for The 18th-Century Common while on the academic job market.
+Read about one contributor’s experience writing about her dissertation for The 18th-Century Common while on the academic job market.

 For other inquiries please contact:

 Jessica Richard, Co-Editor of The 18th-Century Common

 Winston-Salem, North Carolina 27109